Skip to content

 });

-Next, you’ll need to authenticate your user before you can use the signer.
-In this example, we use email auth, but we support a number of other auth methods.
-Check out our guides to complete authentication.
+Next, authenticate your user before you can use the authentication provider.
+In this example, email auth is used, but a number of other auth methods are supported.
+Check out the guides to complete authentication.

 import { signer } from "./signer";